postsharp/Metalama.Samples/src/comparison/Metalama.Samples.Comparison1/README.md

 ## Step 6.
 Overriding the GetHashCode method

-To implement the <xref:System.Object.GetHashCode> method, we chose to rely on the <xref:System.HashCode> system class, which offers a robust mechanism to combine different values into a single hash.
+To implement the <xref:System.Object.GetHashCode> method, we chose to rely on the <xref:System.HashCode> system class, which combines different values into a single hash.

 The rest of the implementation follows the principles we've already explained.